-- Five single essay take-home Exams during the semester and two take-home essays for the final exam (10% each 60% of total grade) - Random attendance and general discussion participation (5%) - Group presentation and write up (15%) - Jigsaw assignments (in class and on-line) and Special Collections paper (20%)
+- Four single essay take-home Exams during the semester and a final exam of two take-home essays (10% each essay 60% of total grade) - Random attendance and general discussion participation (5%) - Group presentation and write up (10%) - Jigsaw assignments (in class and on-line) (10%) - Special Collections paper (15%)

-Final Grades issued as follows based on the weights above: 93-100 A, 90-92 A-, 88-89 B+, 83-87 B, 80-82 B-, etc. Final grades do not include the A+ designation, as it is not recognized by the University.
+Final Grades issued as follows based on the weights above: 93-100 A, 90-92 A-, 87-89 B+, 83-86 B, 80-82 B-, etc. Final grades do not include the A+ designation, as it is not recognized by the University.
 As each assignment is graded, your grades will be posted to D2L.
 Please check your grades on D2L as the term progresses to keep a current idea of where your grade stands in the class.

-Examinations: There will be two take-home essay exams.
+Examinations: There will be five take-home essay exams.
 Please see due dates in the Readings and Assignments schedule attached to this syllabus.
-Further instructions will be given when exam questions are posted seven to ten days before each exam is due.
+Further instructions will be given when exam questions are posted seven days before each exam is due.
 Grading rubrics for the essay exams will be posted on D2L.